Cadillac Escalade: Fourth generation (2015)

-On October 7, 2013, Cadillac unveiled the fourth generation Escalade and Escalade ESV at a star-studded event in New York City, just nearly a month after GM unveiled their next-generation SUVs from Chevrolet and GMC.
+On October 7, 2013, Cadillac unveiled the fourth-generation Escalade and Escalade ESV at an event in New York City, just nearly a month after GM unveiled their next-generation SUVs from Chevrolet and GMC.
 Cadillac began its campaign to promote the Escalade on August 14, 2013, and started posting teasers online on September 23, 2013, with help from the photographer Autumn de Wilde, who helped reveal more images ahead of the unveiling.
 A YouTube page called "Escalade Reveal" was set up to showcase the videos along with the countdown to the unveiling.
 On November 25, 2013, Cadillac began spreading the word of mouth about the 2015 Escalade by placing a front facsimile cutout of the vehicle on display at Saks Fifth Avenue's New York City flagship store during its annual Christmas promotional campaign, which shows the SUV being frozen in wraps.

-Production on the 2015 Escalade began in January 2014 at GM's Arlington, Texas, assembly plant and went on sale in April 2014 as a 2015 model (with the MSRP starting at around $71,000 for standard-length, $74,000 for ESV), and available in only three trims: Base, Luxury, and Premium.
+Production on the 2015 Escalade began in January 2014 at GM's Arlington Assembly plant, and went on sale in April 2014 as a 2015 model (with the MSRP starting at around $71,000 for standard length and $74,000 for ESV), and available in only three trims: Base, Luxury, and Premium.
 International sales were scheduled to start in the summer of 2014.
 They are assigned to the GMT K2XX platform as K2XL.
-"The 2015 Escalade exterior light signature draws inspiration from a variety of sources, beginning with Cadillac’s heritage of vertical exterior lamps and extending into architecture," said Exterior Lighting Design Manager Martin Davis.
+"The 2015 Escalade exterior light signature draws inspiration from various sources, beginning with Cadillac's heritage of vertical exterior lamps and extending into architecture," said Exterior Lighting Design Manager Martin Davis.